headdawnLight/headdawnLight-readme/README.md

 <h1>Hi there &#128075; Welcome to my GitHub profile &#128522;</h1>

-  <p>My biggest passion is learning about software and technology.
-I started my software career as a computer programming associate degree student in September 2020.</p>

-  <p>With a productive and creative spirit, I develop software projects using up-to-date software technologies and tools.
+  <p>I have a productive and creative spirit.
+My biggest passion is learning about software and technology.
+I develop software projects using up-to-date software technologies and tools.
 I consider design patterns, solid principles, best practices, accessibility and W3C standards.</p>

 <h2>Technologies & Tools &#128736;</h2>